 Slice the pork loin.
 Serve with the sauce and garnish with optional rosemary sprigs.

-Hint: Be sure to let the meat rest for 10-15 minutes after cooking before slicing into it.
+Hint: Be sure to let the meat rest for 10 to 15 minutes after cooking before slicing into it.
 This resting period allows the juices within the meat to redistribute evenly, resulting in a moist and tender final product.

 Variations